Shadow1088/Shadow1088/README.md

 *  You can reach out to me on **Discord** ( **luky0** )or through my **Email** ( shadow1088punch@gmail.com )

 ## My goals:
-1. Understanding C, C++, Assembly
+1. Understanding C, C++, Assembly, JS
-2. Interested in becoming valuable player in **cybesecurity** world
+2. Interested in becoming valuable player in **cybersecurity** world

 <br>